jamilchioino/beer-run-frontend/README.md

 ## Rationale
 * The UI library shadcn was picked to make a placeholder UI.
 * Prettier was picked for opinionated formatting, especially for consistent ordering of tailwind classes.

+## TODOS
+Add tests, research snapshot and E2E tests for next.js with the current wave of tools